Ivanivka, Luhansk Oblast

 Ivanivka (Іванівка) is a rural settlement in Rovenky Raion (district) in Luhansk Oblast of eastern Ukraine.
 Population:

+Geography

+Ivanivka is located in the central part of Donets Basin.

 History

 In 1900, an iron foundry was founded in Ivanivka.
 During World War II, Ivanivka was occupied by Nazi Germany from July 1942 to February 1943.

+It was formerly a district centre and had the status of urban-type settlement.

 Demographics

 Native language distribution as of the Ukrainian Census of 2001: